lgerm08/Derating-App/README.md

 ## Acknowledgments

 I would like to express my gratitude to my academic advisor, Prof. Carlos Eduardo Tavares and my mentors for their guidance and support throughout the development of this project.
-Additionally, appreciation is extended to the academic community for fostering an environment of learning and innovation.
+Additionally, appreciation is extended to UFU academic community for fostering an environment of learning and innovation.

 Thank you for being a part of my academic journey with the Power Transformer Calculator project! ⚡🔧